-Importantly, Administration has identified that social isolation is impacting many people within our community.
-The re-establishment of a Neighbour Day event in partnership with Town Teams or other local community organisations is an effective strategy to build better relationships and social connections amongst residents including but not limited to seniors and other vulnerable people.
-The next Neighbour Day in March 2017 provides another good opportunity for Council to respond to the prevalence of social isolation within our community.
+Importantly, Administration has identified that social isolation is impacting many people within our community and not just seniors although they certainly remain a high-risk group.
+The reestablishment of a Neighbour Day event in partnership with Town Teams or other local community organisations is an effective strategy to build better relationships and social connections amongst local residents including but not limited to seniors and other vulnerable people.
+The next Neighbour Day in March 2017 provides another good opportunity for Council to play a supporting role in responding to the prevalence of social isolation within our community.